Research tissue banks (biobanks)

 A research tissue bank is defined as a 'collection of human tissue or other biological material, which is stored for potential research use beyond the life of a specific project with ethical approval or for which ethical approval is pending’.

 The Health Research Authority does not require sponsorship for tissue banks, but it is the University’s policy to take formal responsibility for them.
 They should be submitted for review in the same way as any other study seeking sponsorship.
 It is a requirement for ethics approval that research tissue banks be registered on an HTA licence.
-In order to discuss registration on an existing University licence, contact CTRG or Human Tissue Governance team for assistance.
+In order to discuss registration on an existing University licence, contact the Research Governance, Ethics & Assurance Team for assistance.

 OUH NHT Foundation Trust Pathology & Laboratories